Obtaining a Seller's PermitEspañol

 If you have more than one place of business (located on different premises), you may need a separate permit for each location.
 In some instances it is possible to obtain a consolidated permit for multiple business outlets.
 At the time you apply for a permit, be sure to provide information for all business locations so that the CDTFA will issue the correct type of permit.

 No. However, the CDTFA may require a security deposit to cover any unpaid taxes that may be owed if, at a later date, the business closes.
 The amount of the security will be determined at the time you apply.

 Your permit is valid only as long as you are actively engaged in business as a seller.
 If you are no longer conducting business, you should return your permit to the CDTFA for cancellation.
-For more information please see Buying, Selling, or Discontuining a Business.
+For more information, please see publication 73, Your California Seller's Permit.
 Likewise, the CDTFA may cancel your permit if it finds that you are no longer engaged in business as a seller.

 If I am a spousal partner and divorce or withdraw from the partnership, do I need to notify the CDTFA?